dgovil/PySignal/README.md

 ## Install

-You can install this using pip
+You can install this using pip, though the version on Pypi is outdated

 ```bash
 pip install PySignal